cramer28/MusicaFalconBot/README.md

     cd MusicaFalconBot
     ```

-2. Install dependencies: (you need to have Node.js preinstalled, preferedly ver.18 or higher)
+2. Install dependencies: (you need to have Node.js preinstalled, preferably ver.18 or newer)
     ```sh
     npm install
     ```